-Frayed Edge Press is pleased to announce the publication of the first English-language edition of Mexican author Esther Seligson's novella, Sed de mar.
+Frayed Edge Press is proud to have published the first English-language translation of Seligson's Sed de mar.
+Find out more about the book here: https://www.frayededgepress.com/yearning.html.

 Like a good, fast-paced crime story?
 Are you someone who can appreciate the "ironic contrast between tropical paradise and dirty dealing"?
 Like a strong female lead?
 Meet Officer Jenny Freitas as she races to solve a series of murders on the Big Island of Hawaii, even as evidence is being gobbled up by the lava flow from the angry goddess Pele.